 My daughter has had a credit card since she was 2 years old, thanks to American Airlines.
-She was born in Hong Kong which means that she has been flying, mostly long haul her entire life since she was born in Hong Kong.
-Her frequent flier account has been open since she was three weeks old and she quickly earned elite status.
+She was born in Hong Kong which means that she has been flying long haul frequently since before she could walk.
+Her American AAdvantage account has been open since she was three weeks old and she quickly earned elite status.

 If you fly with kids, do immediately open them a frequent flier account with whatever your airline of choice is.
-Those miles add up and kids can earn frequent flier status, too.
+Those miles add up.